Jammersplit/Randy.js/README.md

 function randomStepBetween(minNum, maxNum, stepSize = 0, includeMax = false) { }
 ```

-Returns a random float number between `minNum` and `maxNum`, but with the return values snapping to a fixed interval given by `stepSize`.
+Returns a random float number between `minNum` (inclusive) and `maxNum` that is snapped to a fixed interval given by `stepSize`.
 The interval steps are always counted starting from `minNum` to `maxNum`.
 ```javascript
 randomStepBetween(0, 1, 0.2) //output: 0, 0.2, 0.4, 0.6, 0.8
 ```

-`minNum` and/or `maxNum` can be negative. `maxNum` can be smaller than `minNum`.
+`minNum` and `maxNum` can be negative. `maxNum` can be smaller than `minNum`.

-Optional parameter `stepSize` should be non-negative.
+Parameter `stepSize` should be non-negative.
 Negative values will be inverted.
 The default is `0`, which would make the function behave like `randomBetween()`.
 A `stepSize` larger than the difference between the input numbers will always return `minNum`.

-The optional fourth parameter `includeMax` controls if `maxNum` should be included in the results, if it fits the interval (`false` by default).
+The optional parameter `includeMax` controls whether `maxNum` is allowed as a result, if it matches the interval (`false` by default).
 ```javascript
 randomStepBetween(0, 1, 0.2, true) //output: 0, 0.2, 0.4, 0.6, 0.8, 1
 ```